News / Record Keeping That Actually Helps Your Breedin...

 Record Keeping That Actually Helps Your Breeding Business

-The problem isn't discipline.
-It's that most record-keeping systems track the wrong things, in the wrong way, for the wrong reasons.
+The problem is not discipline.
+It is that most record-keeping systems track the wrong things, in the wrong way, for the wrong reasons.

 The Difference Between Data Collection and Business Intelligence